 But what if every consumer wearing the NASA logo was also a node in your supercomputer, and contributed meaningfully to the scientific mission, knew they were doing so, and "bragged” about it on the Internet.

 Our abstraction now encompasses the full system, while allowing for play.
 Play and transparency is how we learn trust.
 It's no longer about ”correctness”, it's about being reproducible and scalable.

 A happy side effect is that you have almost no compute or storage costs.

 Another is that you don't have collaborators publicly say “the updated climate down-scaling parameters made all our ecosystem projections wrong”.
 (April 23, 2021)

 They will instead say “Oh wow, climate down-scaling parameters were updated last night, look at how X induces a positive feedback loop in wildfire frequency.
 Let's see what can we do about it”.

 This talk is partly inspired by music!
 It was the NASA page that inspired that, with their trivia references.

-Specifically the songs Honest Expression (2000) by Binary Star, and Pentagram Constellation (1999) by Agoraphobic Nosebleed, which is in turn is inspired by the Canadian cult film Cube (1997), in which, like the story of Icarus and Daedalus, some mortals get in trouble because they built something too complex and didn’t trust each other.
+Pentagram Constellation is in turn is inspired by the Canadian cult film Cube (1997), in which, like the story of Icarus and Daedalus, some mortals get in trouble because they built something too complex and didn't trust each other.
 Cube 2: Hypercube was born the same year as GRACE (2002).